Rechercher dans le manuel MySQL

 GLOBAL

-prior to executing RESET SLAVE
+prior to executing RESET SLAVE, which keeps

 the slave from purging the ndb_apply_status